Nicolas-Liu/Nicolas-Liu/README.md

 - 💻 I'm a Business school graduate with a love for coding
 - 🌱 I’m currently learning React.js.
 - 📫 How to reach me: https://www.linkedin.com/in/nicolas-liu1/
-- 🎆 Aspiring to be a full stack developers
+- 🎆 Aspiring to be a full stack developer in the future
 - ⚡ Fun fact: I love playing music and practicing martial arts.

 [![Nicolas' GitHub stats](https://github-readme-stats.vercel.app/api?username=Nicolasliu2)](https://github.com/Nicolasliu2/github-readme-stats)